-The £30 million pound centre will be one of the UK's first to offer Proton Beam therapy, and advanced form of radiotherapy, used in the treatment of a range of brain tumours.
+The £30m centre will be one of the UK's first to offer Proton Beam therapy, an advanced form of radiotherapy, used in the treatment of a range of brain tumours.
 Currently such treatment is only available abroad.

 It will be built by Proton Partners, the company also constructing a Proton Beam centre in Newport.

 The centre will also have a linear accelerator, as well as a CT Suite and an MRI scanner.

 Mike Moran, chief executive of Proton Partners, told getReading news, “Located just off the M4 corridor and with connections to Heathrow, this centre will make proton beam therapy available to patients from the south of England as well as international patients.